 Introduction

-Homicide rates fell by 9.2% around the globe in the first decade of the 21st century, but only by 3.1% in developing countries.(1) In some Latin American countries homicide rates increased disproportionately.(2) Particularly, in Mexico, male homicide rates more than doubled between 2007 and 2012.(3, 4) As a result, male life expectancy was reduced between 2005-10.(5, 6) This epidemic of violence is related to specific policies trying to mitigate drug cartels operations and it has had unprecedented negative consequences in the last ten years on Mexico’s population health.(7-10) Nonetheless, little attention has been paid to the public health impact on women.
-Over 31 thousand females have been victims of homicide in Mexico in the new century.(3) Homicides are the ultimate form of violence, but living in violent environments or experiencing other types of violence also has health and social burdens, particularly for children and women.(11) For example, victims of violence are at risk of depression, alcohol abuse, suicidal behavior, psychological problems, among other detrimental consequences over their life course.(12-15) Even witnessing violence can affect the wellbeing of the population.
-Those who witness violence have higher rates of post-traumatic stress disorder, depression, and are more likely to externalize violent behaviors.(16, 17) In particular, women who witnessed violent acts are twice as likely to experience depressive and anxiety symptoms compared to those who did not witness violence.(18)
+Homicide rates fell by 9.2% around the globe in the first decade of the 21st century, but only by 3.1% in the developing world;(1) moreover, in some Latin American countries they increased disproportionately.(2) Particularly in Mexico, male homicide rates almost doubled between 2007 and 2012 -from 9.34 to 18.57 deaths per 100,000 people,(3, 4) such that male life expectancy declined between 2005-10.(5, 6) This epidemic of violence was related to specific policies trying to mitigate drug cartels operations, and it has had unprecedented negative consequences in the last ten years on Mexico’s population health.(7-10) Nonetheless, little attention has been paid to its public health impact on women.

+Although fatal victims of Mexico’s Drug War -which started in late 2006, have mostly been young males (5), and homicides are the ultimate form of violence, living in violent environments or experiencing other types of violence also has health and social burdens, especially on children and women.(11) For instance, victims of violence are at a higher risk of depression, alcohol abuse, suicidal behavior and psychological problems, among other detrimental consequences over their life course.(12-15) Even those who witness violence may be affected..
+In particular, they have higher rates of post-traumatic stress disorder and depression, and are more likely to externalize violent behaviors.(16, 17) More specifically, women who witnessed violent acts are twice as likely to experience depressive and anxiety symptoms compared to those who did not.(18)

-Homicides, as the most comparable and accurate marker of violence,(11) have spread throughout the country unevenly(3, 19) and their share of overall mortality varies regionally.(20) Therefore, female homicide rates could have increased in tandem with an increase in emotional distress of those surviving after 2005, specially in states that have historically experienced the highest levels of violence in Mexico, such as Chihuahua (bordering the U.S. with Texas) and Guerrero (South).(21)
+Furthermore, over 31 thousand females have been murdered in Mexico in the new century;(3) but homicides, as the most comparable and accurate marker of violence,(11) have spread throughout the country unevenly,(3, 19) such that their share of overall mortality varies regionally.(20) Thus female homicide rates could have risen in tandem with an increase in emotional distress of those surviving after 2005, specially in states that have historically experienced the highest levels of violence, such as Chihuahua (bordering the U.S. with Texas) and Guerrero (South).(21)

-The aim of this study is to analyze the association between rising violence, as measured by homicides, and women’s emotional distress, as measured by fear to crime, across states in Mexico.
+This study aims to assess that relationship.
+In particular, we analyze the association between rising violence against women -as measured by homicides, and surviving women’s emotional distress -as measured by fear of crime, across Mexican states between 2005 and 2017.
 Given the importance of the effect of rising violence and its cost on Mexican society and healthcare systems,(22, 23) understanding its consequences from a public health perspective is a step towards explaining the impact of Mexico’s epidemic of violence on women’s health.

 Study Data And Methods [650 including limitations]